Why are all the lectures held on Tuesday or Thursday nights?

 Are the lectures videotaped and available for viewing?

 - High-definition videos of the lectures are available five weeks after the live presentation.
-Click on “Archived Lectures“; for a list of the lectures and their release dates is available here.
+Click on “Archived Lectures“.

 Where can I park ?